arcxteam/atlasnetwork-node/README.md

 - Complete to all setting account & task if you need

-**2. Status Running / Provider Machines
+**2. Status Provider Running**

+`Search machine details and workloads uptime`

-- Search machines node with id or paste any address wallet: https://explorer.atlasnetwork.xyz/machine
+- For searching **machine name** anyone can copy paste any SIGN address wallet https://explorer.atlasnetwork.xyz/machine
--
+- Uptime : last checked : less than a minute ago ; **GOOD (100%)** The overall health of your machine is good, you've had zero errors in the last 24 hours.

+## 4. Usefull Command Logs
+**1.

+- Check status Atlas `sudo systemctl status atlasnetwork-provider.service`
+- Check info logs Atlas `sudo journalctl -u atlasnetwork-provider.service`

 delete and update service of atlasnetwork-provider.service